 SUBMISSION OF FIRE SAFETY SYSTEM PLANS AND SPECIFICATIONS

-The Environmental Planning and Assessment Regulation 2000 requires that before installing, extending or modifying a relevant fire safety system, plans and specification for work must be endorsed by an Accredited Practitioner (Fire Safety) (formerly known as Competent Fire Safety Practitioner) or a Registered Certifier and submitted to the Certifying Authority.
+The Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021 requires that before installing, extending or modifying a relevant fire safety system, plans and specification for work must be endorsed by an Accredited Practitioner (Fire Safety) (formerly known as Competent Fire Safety Practitioner) or a Registered Certifier and submitted to the Certifying Authority.

 A relevant fire safety system is a hydraulic fire safety system, fire detection and alarm system and a mechanical ducted smoke control system.

 The plans and details for these works can be submitted with the application for the Construction Certificate (CC) or Complying Development Certificate (CDC), or afterwards, but must be submitted before the work commence.
 If submitted after the CC/CDC application has been determined, they must be submitted to the Principal Certifier.

 The design presented must also be confirmed as compliant either via a compliance certificate, or endorsement by an Accredited Practitioner (Fire Safety) or Registered Certifier.

 WHAT IS INSTALLED IN MY BUILDING?